Loading

 5. Old indices are optionally cleaned up

-Configure aliases in the entity declaration:
+Configure aliases in the index declaration:

 Name = "products",